justmarkup/blog/articles/2021-01-19-integrate-pocket-in-eleventy.md

 layout: layouts/post.njk
 ---

-I have been using [Pocket](https://app.getpocket.com/) since many years to organize my bookmarks and reading list and thought it would be great to show them on my blog which is using [Eleventy](https://www.11ty.dev/).
+I have been using [Pocket](https://app.getpocket.com/) since many years to organize my bookmarks and reading list and thought it would be great to show them on my blog where I use [Eleventy](https://www.11ty.dev/).
 In this article you will learn how to get your data from Pocket and show them on your Eleventy site.

 ## Get a consumer key from Pocket